The Pulse: B.C.

 The female, on the other hand, was programmed at the moment of her adolescent crisis to develop the soft cushions on which she could rely for a boost of confidence, and onto which she could fall safely when the enraged male of the species was so frustrated that he couldn’t bear to look at her.

-Berry realized that the whole thing was just not very well planned.
+Berry realized that the whole thing wasn’t very well planned.
 But then again, who was any good at planning?
 His own people dropped the ball by delaying the Infraction for thirteen years.
 He understood their rationale: wait until the human elements were deeply ingrained and then infract them at adolescence, when they were becoming erratic anyway.
 Parents would be so busy dealing with threats and foul-language that they’d hardly notice the shift in eye tint or the rewiring of the central nervous system.
-Hormones! they’d cry out, without so much as a blood test.
+Hormones! they’d cry out, without so much as a blood test or CAT scan.

 The chemicals — vibrating in their almost invisible orange essence — made the overloaded brain of Baulomorphs intimate with the knowledge and culture of a species that had evolved over the last 5.6 million years.
 A species that had been through a thousand revolutions, had learned to infract chemicals with condensed sentient patterns, and had learned to travel across what humans would at some point call orange matter.
 At present, the only concept that came close to it was dark matter or the monads of Leibniz.
 It was the only thing that connected universes, and the Baulians had learned 3020 years ago to ride it like a wave, from orange to purple, and back to orange.
 But it wasn’t until they happened upon Earth that they realized this shifting in wavelength went deeper in colour the deeper one went into a certain type of water.